colour-science/colour/docs/tutorial.rst

-Extrapolation although dangerous can be used to help aligning two spectral power distributions together. *CIE publication CIE 15:2004 “Colorimetry”* recommends that unmeasured values may be set equal to the nearest measured value of the appropriate quantity in truncation: [2]
+Extrapolation although dangerous can be used to help aligning two spectral power distributions together. *CIE publication CIE 15:2004 “Colorimetry”* recommends that unmeasured values may be set equal to the nearest measured value of the appropriate quantity in truncation :cite:`CIETC1-482004h`:

 .. code:: python